What we do in Ngoli

 By way of contrast, a qualified teacher or nurse will earn as much in a month as these workers earn in a year.

 We help support the school and the health centre and we also provide scholarships to ‘vulnerable but viable’ students, giving bright children the possibility to break out of the poverty trap.

-In the past we have built houses for teachers, reconstructed the health centre and provided equipment for the school and health centre (from books to beds, chalk to chairs and laptops to gold leaf electroscopes).
+In the past we have built houses for teachers, mended the health centre roof and provided equipment for the school and health centre (from books to beds, chalk to chairs and laptops).
 We source locally, thereby also feeding money into the local economy.

 Special thanks to the Reinsurance Group of America for donating laptops for the school.

 Christabel starts High School in 2019 with a ZMCP Scholarship - she wants to be a doctor

 Head teacher, Martin, now has a laptop to plan his lessons and help run the school